edalonzoh90/K8SFundamendals/Readme.md

 **10. What is kubectl?**
 It's a tool to send instructions to the cluster

+**11. Managing Volumes in Kubernetes**
+EmptyDir - Basic Volume - Useful with 1 only replica

 ## Tools ##
 **Minikube**
 Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.